Code of Ethics

 Identification

 It is a reporter’s obligation to be honest when dealing with interview subjects and news sources.
-At times, this will necessitate advising someone not accustomed to dealing with the press that his or her comments may appear, with attribution, in a WLUSP publication.
+At times, this will necessitate advising someone not accustomed to dealing with the press that his or her comments may appear, with attribution, in a WLUSP product.

 Special care should be taken to ensure that people being interviewed over the telephone are made fully aware they are speaking for publication.